英文字典中文字典

 • HAGGARD Definition Meaning - Merriam-Webster

-The meaning of HAGGARD is not tamed How to use haggard in a sentence
+The meaning of HAGGARD is having a worn or emaciated appearance : gaunt How to use haggard in a sentence Did you know?

 • HAGGARD | English meaning - Cambridge Dictionary